 Don McAfee always had a passion for bicycles and in the mid-1950s, he would earn a few extra dollars by buying old bikes, fixing them up and selling them on a street corner.

 On April 1, 1959, he opened Don's Bike Shop in Rialto, California and did a whopping $8.79 on the first day!

 Over the years, the small shop did well and developed a reputation for good old-fashioned customer service - as well as a place that local kids could come hang out and get their bikes fixed.
 Don took great pleasure in helping everyone realize their cycling dreams.

 Sadly, Don passed away from heart complications while riding his bike from work, leaving his 18-year-old son, Scott, to take over the family business.
 "I never planned on being a small business owner but my family decided we should keep the shop and I had learned enough from my dad about how to run a business, be profitable and take care of people."

-Don's Bikes was recently awarded the "Best Bike Shop in the Inland Empire" by the Sun Telegram and has been recognized as one of the top 100 Bicycle Shops in the US by the bicycle industry for two years in a row.
-Owner Scott McAfee looks back and reflects "I think if my dad were alive today he would be really proud."
+Don's Bikes was recently awarded the "Best Bike Shop in the Inland Empire" by the Sun Telegram and has been recognized as one of the top 100 Bicycle Shops in the US by the bicycle industry.
+Owner Scott McAfee looks back and reflects "I think if my dad were alive today, he would be really proud."